pflarr/Pavilion/docs/v2_plan.md

 separate, detached pavilion process will be started to follow that run to completion.
 It will continue updating the status through each step and monitor the status of the scheduler task (or process PID).

+## Configuration

+We will be keeping most of the current config syntax, while making improvements in a few key areas.

+### Separation of Host, Mode, and Test

+This has already been implemented, and will remain in 2.0.

+Rather than a directory per host, there is now a general Pavilion config directory with subdirectories with configs for *hosts*, *modes*, and *tests*.
+The *host* configs describe the specific limits of a given host to use for tests run on that host, much like the old `default_test_config.yaml` files. *Mode* configs are an optional layer of configuration that allow for easy specification of the different ways in which you might run a test on a host.
+For example, the `postDST` mode sets the slurm reservation and qos to `PreventMaint` and `hpctest` respectively.
+Finally, the *test configs* describe, in a host agnostic manner, how to run the test.

+This setup allows us to maintain a single configuration file for each test and host, greatly simplifying the process of running and setting up tests.

+Currently *host* and *mode* configs use dummy values for required keys, and set up a dummy test that gets applied globally.
+In 2.0, *host* and *mode* config files will contain the test config at the top level of the file, and no keys will be required.

+### Test Configs

+    - Drop the **name** required key, instead using the key value for the test as the name.
+    - **test src** should also be optional, as some test may simply run shell commands.
+    - **test_args** will be lists instead of strings, for readability.

+#### Test iterations

+Pavilion currently supports giving config items as a list when a string is expected, and then producing a version of that test for each combination of list items.
+This functionality will remain in 2.0.

+#### Test inheritance

+Tests should also be able to inherit from each other.
+This would add a **inherits\_from** key to test configs.
+Config items in the child test would override those in the parent.
+Only single inheritance would be allowed.

+#### Substitution

+All fields in the config can contain python style format escapes.
+IE `{key}` or `key[subkey]`.
+Pavilion will provide a dict of values as keys for these escapes, such has *host* and *os*, the test config itself, and dynamically determined parameters from scheduler plugins.
+If the builtin python format systax is used (which it probably will be), it limits the depth of test configs to two (which they already are).

+#### Other Config Changes

+ - Pavilion currently supports placing a list of tests to run in configuration files.
+This functionality will be moved to a command line option.
+ - Argument strings (the **run:test_args** key) will be replaced with a list of string arguments.